pine3ree/pine3ree-bs-navbar/README.md

 ## Intro

-This library leverage the bootstrap `Drodpown` component capabilities in order to add nested menus in the bootstrap navbar element.
+This library leverages the bootstrap `Drodpown` component capabilities in order to provide nested menus in bootstrap navbar elements.
+When in collapsed mode, nested menus will behave like a set of nested accordion elements.

 The inner level dropdown direction is set using the following rules: